0bOne/snarl/README.md

 The ```%COMPUTERNAME%``` argument is a windows command variable.
 If you are on Linux, a bash script would be ```$HOSTNAME``` (it's been a few years, so check for yourself).

+##Acknowldgements and feedback
+Thanks to the awesome folks at [NodeJs](https://nodejs.org/), [Bochs](https://bochs.sourceforge.io/), and [Qemu](https://www.qemu.org/), and all the helpful hints and tips at [OSDev](https://wiki.osdev.org/Main_Page).

+If anyone has any bugs, tips, enhancements, or suggestions, please let me know!